 The code should reflect the requirement for local authorities to: Compliance can be demonstrated by: Make clear to themselves, all staff and the community to whom they are accountable and for what.
-Sustainable Community strategyConstitution Consider those institutional stakeholders to whom the authority is accountable and assess the effectiveness of the relationships and any changes required Produce an annual report on the activity of the scrutiny function Annual report Ensure that clear channels of communication are in place with all Sustainable Community Strategy sections of the community and other stakeholders, and put in place monitoring Joint working groups arrangements to ensure that they operate effectively Area Action Plans Hold meetings in public unless there are Communications Strategy good reasons for confidentiality Agendas and minutes Ensure that arrangements are in place to enable the authority to engage with all sections of the community effectively.
-Citizens Panel These arrangements should recognise that different sections of the community have different priorities and establish explicit processes for dealing with these competing demands Consultation Strategy Establish a clear policy on the types of issues they will meaningfully consult on Partnership framework or engage with the public and service users abut including a feedback mechanism for those consultees to demonstrate what has changed as a result Communication strategy

-On an annual basis, publish a performance plan giving information on the authority's vision, strategy, plans and financial statements as well as information about its outcomes, achievements and the satisfaction of service users in the previous period Ensure that the authority as a whole is open and accessible to the community, service users and its staff and ensure that it has made a commitment to openness and transparency in all its Corporate plan Annual Statement of Accounts Summary of Accounts Constitution Forward Plan dealings, including partnerships, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so Develop and maintain a clear policy on how staff and their representatives are Constitution consulted and involved in decision making Joint Consultative Forums 1
+Sustainable Community StrategyConstitution Consider those institutional stakeholders to whom the authority is accountable and assess the effectiveness of the relationships and any changes required Produce an annual report on the activity of the scrutiny function Annual report Ensure that clear channels of communication are in place with all Sustainable Community Strategy sections of the community and other stakeholders, and put in place monitoring Joint Working Groups arrangements to ensure that they operate effectively Area Action Plans Hold meetings in public unless there are Communications Strategy good reasons for confidentiality Agendas and Minutes Ensure that arrangements are in place to enable the authority to engage with all sections of the community effectively.
+These arrangements should recognise that different sections of the community have different priorities and establish explicit processes for dealing with these competing demands Consultation Strategy Establish a clear policy on the types of issues they will meaningfully consult on Partnership framework or engage with the public and service users abut including a feedback mechanism for those consultees to demonstrate what has changed as a Communication Strategy result On an annual basis, publish a performance plan giving information on the authority's vision, strategy, plans and financial statements as well as information about its outcomes, achievements and the satisfaction of Council PlanAnnual Statement of AccountsSummary of Accounts service users in the previous period Annual Performance Report Ensure that the authority as a whole is open and accessible to the community, service users and its staff and ensure that it has made a commitment to openness and transparency in all its dealings, including partnerships, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so Constitution Forward Plan Equalities Steering Group Web Strategy Develop and maintain a clear policy on how staff and their representatives are consulted and involved in decision making ConstitutionJoint Consultative Forums